chrisheller/experiments/swift-python-performance/README.md

 This is from [this blog post](https://tryolabs.com/blog/2020/04/02/swift-googles-bet-on-differentiable-programming/) which takes some
 Python and converts it to Swift.
-It actually goes into a lot more detail about some cool stuff in Swift, but this is just to convert one of the examples into Nim.
+It actually goes into a lot more detail about some cool stuff in Swift, but this writeup is just to convert one of the examples into Nim.

+This goes from the original Python code running around 400 microseconds per outer loop and then steps through converting the code to Nim and getting the time down to 1 microsecond.

 ## Python